banner

 ... omitted parts

-// After re-entering, argv contains the string selinux_setup
+// Upon re-entry, argv contains the string selinux_setup

 int main(int argc, char** argv) {